 Putting it all together with CloudExtend Apps

 CloudExtend Excel for NetSuite enables users to manage their NetSuite data directly in Excel, including creating new records en masse.
 Users can leverage their existing saved searches or use our proprietary data filter to retrieve just the data they need to update.
 Once the data is in Excel, users automatically get a huge speed boost due to the fact they are no longer working the web UI.

-CloudExtend Analytics for Excel (shhh…) is a new product we’re working on that will connect all your NetSuite saved searches directly to Excel and allow you to run them on a scheduled basis or all at once on demand.
+CloudExtend Analytics for Excel (shhh…) is a new product that we’re working on.
+It will connect all your NetSuite saved searches directly to Excel and allow you to run them on a scheduled basis or all at once on demand.
 Your Excel model can then be built off these sheets using pivot tables, charts, power query/power pivot, or even enabling Excel to run in the middleman model feeding your business intelligence software (such as Power BI).

 CloudExtend Excel for Salesforce has rave reviews from Salesforce Ben and 5 stars on AppExchange.
-CloudExtend Excel for Salesforce is purpose-built to allow users to manage their Salesforce data directly in Excel, including creating new records en masse.
+It is purpose-built to allow users to manage their Salesforce data directly in Excel, including creating new records en masse.
 Using SOQL or our proprietary data filter users can retrieve just the data they need, make changes, and push the changes back to Salesforce.
-Changing data can be done with formulas, dragging cells, etc. Data validation for picklist fields occurs directly in the worksheet giving users confidence that their upload will occur without errors.
+Changing data can be done with formulas, dragging cells, etc. Data validation for picklist fields occurs directly in the worksheet.
+This gives users confidence that their upload will occur without errors.